-The Pupil Premium funding stream was introduced in April 2011 by the coalition government.
-The pupil premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers and continues under the current government.
+Pupil Premium funding was introduced in April 2011 by the coalition government.
+The additional funding given to publicly funded schools in England aims to raise the attainment of disadvantaged pupils and close the gap between them and their peers.

-We have continued to evaluate and develop the framework that supports early identification and provides targeted support where it is needed.
-We then monitor progress through the whole school tracking system, class tests and discussions with individual pupils.
+Since our external pupil premium review took place by academy appointment in July 2015 to support the newly appointed senior leader, we have continued to develop the framework that supports early identification and provides targeted support.
+We monitor progress through the whole school tracking system, class tests and discussions with individual pupils and staff.

-Working with departments across the academy our senior leaders have used the pupil premium fund to bring about positive impact across the key stages and some of these interventions are summarised below along with the spend summary 2015/16.
+Working with departments across the academy our senior leaders have used the pupil premium fund to bring about positive impact across the year groups and some of these interventions are summarised below.

-* Further qualification opportunities to support pupils in achieving 5 or more A*-C grades at GCSE
+* Further qualification opportunities to support pupils in achieving 5 or more good grades/scores at GCSE

-* Saturday and holiday schools to support catch-up after absence or support progress
+* Saturday and holiday schools to support keep-up and catch-up sessions after absence or support progress

 *Attendance and student welfare officer support to ensure pupils are in school and ready to learn